Salad Gardening

 • Spring mix is rich in nutrients.
 Even though lettuce is over 80% water, you'll still get vitamin A, folic acid, vitamin K, and the B vitamins, plus immune and liver support.

-The lettuce varieties in spring mixes don't need a lot of space above or below ground, which makes them great for containers, tubs, or short raised beds.
+The lettuce varieties in spring mixes don't need a lot of space above or below ground, which makes them great for containers, grow bags, tubs, or short raised beds.
 Learn more about growing your own spring mix.

 Learn How to Grow Your Own Lettuce

-Our Number Four Pick for the Salad Garden
+Our #4 Pick for the Salad Garden

 Swiss Chard